neonpanel/neonpanel-documentation/resources/Forecast.md

 ### Description
 This endpoint is used to create a forecast for a specific company.

+### Description of parameters
+This API endpoint is tailored for the submission and validation of market analysis data, with a specific focus on forecasts.
+It mandates various attributes, each governed by specific validation rules to assure data integrity and consistency.
+The updated descriptions of the expected parameters now include the item list limitation and information about the company UUID: [Get Company UUID](Company.md)

+- **name:** (Required, String) A unique name identifying the analysis, limited to 255 characters.
+- **version:** (Required, String) The version of the analysis document, allowing up to 255 characters.
+- **periodicity:** (Required, String) The frequency of the analysis.
+Permissible values include "day", "month", "week", or "year".
+- **unit:** (Required, String) The measurement unit for the analysis, restricted to 255 characters.
+- **type:** (Required, String) The analysis type, which can either be "target" or "related".
+- **parameter:** (Required, String) A specific parameter under analysis, limited to 255 characters.
+- **marketplace:** (Required, String) A code representing the involved marketplace.
+This code must be exactly 2 characters long and match an entry from a predefined list of marketplace codes ($m).
+- **sales_channel:** (Required, String) The sales channel identifier, with a maximum length of 255 characters.

 ### Request
 - **Method:** POST
 - **URL:** `https://my.neonpanel.com/api/v1/companies/<company_uiid>/forecasts`